What Are Soap Nuts, and How Do You Use Them?

 Directions

-• Stir in vinegar and essential oils with the soap nut-soaked water.
+• Stir in vinegar and essential oils with the Soap Nut-soaked water.

 • To use, store in a sealable container.
 Add 2-4 Tbsp per load of laundry.